Read real reviews from real users

 Want to travel from Salzburg Hbf to Milan by train?
 Start your journey with us.

-The train from Salzburg Hbf to Milan usually takes 9 hours 39 minutes on average to travel 393 km, although the quickest services can take as little as 7 hours 19 minutes.
-You can expect to find 24 trains per day running on this popular route.
-Good news!
-There are direct trains available to Milan, so you can just make yourself comfortable as soon as you board the train and just enjoy the journey.
-You can choose to travel with Frecciarossa, ICE or Trenitalia to get to Milan.
+The train from Salzburg Hbf to Milan usually takes 9 hours 46 minutes on average to travel 393 km, although the quickest services can take as little as 7 hours 19 minutes.
+You can expect to find 26 trains per day running on this popular route.
+As there aren't any direct services running between Salzburg Hbf and Milan, you'll need to make 1 change on your way to Milan.
+You can choose to travel with Frecciarossa, ICE or SNCF to get to Milan.
 As the main rail operators on this route, their trains offer modern comfortable seating and plenty of space for luggage as standard.

 Keep reading for more information about the train journey to Milan, including FAQs, timetables with first and last train times and tips on booking cheap train tickets.
 If you're ready to book, just start a search for tickets with us today.